AlexisMaizel/MorphoBlend/Readme.md

 ![The MorphoBlend AddOn](Images/Process.png)

 **Assing color:** assign to a selection of cells either a specific color (prefix `[C]`) or a color at random in a palette (prefix `[P]`).
-In the latter case, pressing `Colorize` several times shuffle the color assignment, which is interesting when neighbouring cells have similar colors.
+In the latter case, pressing `Color` several times shuffle the color assignment, which is interesting when neighbouring cells have similar colors.

-**Bulk color cells in collection:** all cells of a collection matching a given pattern (`regex`-style) are assigned a specific color or colored randomely from the chosen palette.
+You can also color all cells in collection(s) matching the term on the pull down menu.
+Then press `Color all`  are assigned a specific color or colored randomely from the chosen palette.

-**Finalize modifiers:** will "burn" any mesh modifier (*eg* remesh,  decimate) applied to the selected cells.
-This can be a way to reduce numer of triangles (and file size), if the meshes were imported without finalizing the smoothing (see *Import*).

-**Rename:** will rename all selected objects. `regex`-style expression can be used in the search and replace fields.
+**Rename:** will rename all selected objects. `regex`-style expression can be used in the search and replace fields. `Replace all` will do this for all cells, also the hidden ones.

 **Group into collection:** will move all objects which name fit the `regex`-style expression, to a collection of the same name.

 **Filter on volume:** Cells which volume is in a given range are selected and listed (as *aliases*) in a *Filter results* collection.
 When `Apply filter to all` is ticked,  the filtering is applied to *all* cells of the scene (visible or not, selected or not).

-### Edit
+### Alter

 This module handles the modification of the cell meshes.